castedo/copyaid/docs/copybreaks.md

 <!-- copybreak off -- draft -->

-As an alternative to the long keyword `copybreak`, the abbreviated keyword `cbr` is also initially configured.
+As an alternative to the long keyword `copybreak`, the abbreviated keyword `cbr` is also configured by default.

-Every `copybreak` line will cause the passages above and below the copybreak line to be processed independently.
+Every `copybreak` line will cause the passages before and after the copybreak line to be processed independently.
 A `copybreak on` line will cause the passage that follows to be processed according to the request settings of the task being run.
 A `copybreak off` line will cause the passage that follows to not be sent to an AI API